What you need to know about green energy

 Compare green energy prices

-Comparing energy prices is a good way to cut your bill, and it’s easy to get started.
+In normal circumstances, comparing energy prices is a good way to cut your bill, and it’s easy to get started.
 You just need to give us a few details, including your current supplier, your postcode, and payment and contact information.
 You may find it useful to have a good idea of either how much you currently spend on energy or your annual usage as this will help with accuracy.